 Create a Venn diagram showing A = {1, 2}, B = {2, 3}

 While sets are just one concept in mathematics to learn, it is impossible to succeed in the subject without understanding them.
-Whatever you would like to find out through learning how to define sets, searching the definition of the set or using your understanding of what sets in maths in different formulas; these will be essential for various subjects.
-Each form, from Venn diagrams to the union or intersection of consist of sets, prepares us in the skill to learn higher mathematics and work on different tasks independently.
+Learning how to define sets, their types, union, intersection and formulas is essential not only for math but other subjects too.
+Venn diagrams used to represent the union or intersection of sets, prepares us in the skill to learn higher mathematics and work on different tasks independently.

 U = {1, 2, 3, 4, 5, 6, 7, 8, 9, 10}